-The Corporation incurred one-time operator non-extension costs of \$159,259,000, including HST of \$15,783,000, for the year ended March 31, 2016 (March 31, 2015 - \$nil) in relation to exercising its option to not extend the Permanent Casino Operating Agreement with Falls Management Group, L.P.
+In fiscal 2015-16, the Corporation incurred one-time operator non-extension costs of \$159,259,000, including HST of \$15,783,000, in relation to exercising its option to not extend the Permanent Casino Operating Agreement with Falls Management Group, L.P.
 The costs represent the present value of the future payments to be made on or before June 10, 2019.
 The future undiscounted payments comprise \$151,143,000 to the operator and \$16,626,000 to the Government of Canada.
-The amount payable to the operator is included in Due to operators in Note 15, and the amount Due to the Government of Canada is included in Note 18.
+The amount payable to the operator is included in Due to operators and service provider in Note 16 and the amount Due to the Government of Canada is included in Note 19.